How the Allman Brothers Band’s ‘At Fillmore East’ Changed Everything

 In those days, Bill Graham’s Fillmore East and West were the standard-bearers for mid-size rock venues, and the Allmans had already ingratiated themselves to Graham; they’d played both clubs by 1971 and knew how well those concert halls suited the band’s sound.
 In due course, it was arranged for Dowd to man a 16-track console in a remote recording truck outside the Fillmore East to capture the Allmans’ performances on March 12 and 13.

 The gravity of the moment was not lost on the band.
 After the first night’s show, they convened with Dowd to discuss which tunes they’d gotten good takes on, and which they’d have to load into the set list for the second night in order to take another crack at them.
 Their music may have been fueled by fearless improvisation, but offstage they were leaving as little to chance as possible.
 The band had even agreed between sets to take surprise guest saxophonist Rudolph “Juicy” Carter off the bandstand at Dowd’s behest, because of mixing issues.

-When At Fillmore East was released in July, it presented an entirely different Allman Brothers Band to the world at large.
+When At Fillmore East was released on July 6, 1971, it presented an entirely different Allman Brothers Band to the world at large.
 While the hardcore fans who’d been turning out to the shows were already well aware of the band’s jamming expertise, as far as the casual listener could tell from the first two studio albums, this was an ensemble that kept even its most adventurous excursions relatively concise for that era.
 So when the general public got an earful of what the Allmans were really all about onstage via the band’s first-ever live record, minds were blown.